I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 La Hermosa Craft Beer Shop sells beers from Cerveza Sacromonte, so if you see both names, it’s the same place (there is a separate production brewery located elsewhere in Granada that’s not open to the public.

-Beers are served in growlers, even onsite, which is unique.
-You can of course still get growlers or bottles to go.
-The selection at the moment is not large, with the brewery offering an IPA, a pale ale, a porter, and a stout.
+Beers are served in growlers, even on-site, which is a unique feature.
+You can, of course, still get growlers or bottles to go.
+The selection is currently limited, with the brewery offering an IPA, a pale ale, a porter, and a stout.
 I liked the IPA more than the pale ale.
 The beer came with a surprisingly larger portion of tapas, olives, & chips, which I ate while listening to them play the first Bloc Party album.

 Have you spotted other great places in Granada for craft beer?
 Let me know in the comments!